 Is New York a Good Place to Live?

 New York City is one of the most iconic locations in the world, and many people dream of moving there, despite its rightful reputation for being a tough place to live.

-The upsides include plenty of job opportunities, lots of things to do, including restaurants, bars, music, art galleries and museums, plus there is an awesome public transport system for getting around.
+The upsides include plenty of job opportunities, lots of things to do—including restaurants, bars, music, art galleries and museums—and an awesome public transport system for getting around.
 It's also generally a safe place nowadays, certainly in most of Manhattan.

 I personally love NYC, but if you are considering moving there, it is important to keep your expectations in proportion.
 Shows like Friends and Sex and the City romanticize NYC.
 The reality may be very different to what you anticipated.

 Below is my full pros and cons list and more details.

 9 Pros of Living in New York City

 There are plenty of career opportunities, including jobs in finance, fashion, modeling, advertising, PR and marketing.